leonlinsx/minimal-mistakes/_posts/2020-09-30-invest-in-others.md

 The first guest I'm having is [Brett Bivens](https://twitter.com/brettbivens "Brett") of Venture Desktop, and you'll see more of his work in the section below.

 Let's return to our lottery example.
 We've looked at it from the lottery ticket buyer point of view, let's look at the people running the lottery.
-Lotteries are great businesses that print money; [people are essentially paying you money for the privilege of giving you even more money.](https://smartasset.com/taxes/the-economics-of-the-lottery#:~:text=According%20to%20the%20Tax%20Foundation,keep%20the%20money%20that%20remains. "lottery econs") They're great businesses to own, and it'd be terrible to bet against them.
+Lotteries are great businesses that print money; [people are essentially paying you money for the privilege of giving you even more money.](https://smartasset.com/taxes/the-economics-of-the-lottery#:~:text=According%20to%20the%20Tax%20Foundation,keep%20the%20money%20that%20remains. "lottery econs") You're not guaranteed to win the lottery, but you're guaranteed to lose if you bet against them.

 Not investing in others is equivalent to shorting the lottery \[8\].
 It implies you're betting against the success of everyone else, and that's an easy way to be very wrong.

 **Don't short the lottery.**

-## 2.
+## 2. Why do poor people play the lottery?

+The section above got me to think about lotteries.
+There's a particular quirk about lotteries that can be unintuitive, and I want to explore that briefly - Why do poor people play the lottery?

+When you're that far down, you can only hope for a long short to reverse your fortunes.

+In some ways, we're all playing a lottery.

 ## 3. Brett Bivens feature: The Storytelling Thesis